AnnickRynne/Battleship/README.md

 # CREDITS
 ## Code:
 I followed some free tutorials found online to help me build the game with Python.
-I used some code from the Code Institute runnable exercices and challenges.
+I used some code from the Code Institute <br>
+runnable exercices and challenges.
 I also found some useful code on GitHub:

    - [How to code Battleship in Python - Single player game](https://www.youtube.com/watch?v=tF1WRCrd_HQ)
    - [Coding Advanced Battleship Part I in Python](https://www.youtube.com/watch?v=xz9GrOwQ_5E)